Let All Voters Vote.

 *Oklahoma law allows each political party to decide each election cycle whether to let independents to vote in their primaries.
 At times, the Democratic Party has allowed independents to vote, but this is not guaranteed or the case every election cycle.

 There are many types of open primary systems.
-We support a unified ballot system.
+We support a ballot system.
 In this type of election, all candidates, regardless of party, run on one primary ballot with their party affiliation listed by their name.
 All registered voters, regardless of their party, then vote for their preferred candidate.
 The two candidates receiving the most votes, regardless of party affiliation, move to the general election.

 The current system is particularly unfair to independents, who make up 20 percent of the voting population and are in many cases completely disenfranchised or forced to join a political party.
 Similarly, Republicans in heavily Democratic areas or Democrats in heavily Republican areas are often robbed of the chance to cast a meaningful vote.